Scale-dependent surface and volume density properties of filaments in molecular clouds: Introduction

 Observational studies have revealed hierarchical substructuring of filamentary structures, with larger-scale filaments containing intertwined smaller-scale sub-filaments or fibers \citep[e.g.,] []{Hacar+2013, Hacar+2018, FernandezLopez+2014, Shimajiri+2019}.
 These findings challenge simplistic models of uniform cylindrical filaments and have implications for both filament formation theories and fragmentation processes leading to star formation, potentially influencing the resulting core mass function (CMF) and stellar initial mass function \citep{Motte+1998, Alves+2007, Konyves+2015, Konyves+2020, Louvet+2021}.
 Despite this progress, fundamental questions remain concerning the physical mechanisms controlling filament widths, the role of filament substructures in star formation, and the impact of finite angular resolution on derived filament properties.

-Addressing these questions requires systematic study of filaments and sub-filaments (fibers) detected at distinct spatial scales.
+Addressing these questions requires the systematic study of filaments and sub-filaments (fibers) detected at distinct spatial scales.
 The multiscale, multiwavelength extraction method \textit{getsf} \citep{Menshchikov2021method} is specifically designed to separate sources from filaments, subtract filament backgrounds, and detect filaments at arbitrary spatial scales while automatically producing their measurements.
 Critically, \textit{getsf} has no free parameters, eliminating subjective decisions in parameter selection that affect other methods.
 The performance of \textit{getsf} has been carefully evaluated in detailed benchmarks \citep{Men'shchikov2021bench}, demonstrating its reliability for systematic studies of filaments and cores.

 In this work, we explore filamentary structures in \textit{Herschel} images of well-known star-forming regions at distances of 140 to 920 pc across a wide range of spatial scales from 14 to 216{\arcsec} using the advanced multiscale approach enabled by \textit{getsf}.
 By explicitly examining the scale dependence of filament widths, radial profiles, and slopes using the improved fitting method of \cite{Menshchikov+Zhang2026subm}, we aim to clarify the underlying physical processes controlling filament formation and evolution.
 We also assess potential biases introduced by observational resolution, thereby enhancing the reliability of derived filament properties and providing new constraints on the universality of filament widths.
 The statistical properties of the combined filament linear density function across all seven clouds will be presented in a subsequent paper.

-We describe the observational data and derived surface density images in Sect.~\ref{obs}, present our multiscale method of filament extraction in Sect.~\ref{approach}, describe results of our analysis in Sect.~\ref{results}, discuss the results in Sect.~\ref{discuss}, and summarize our work in Sect.~\ref{conclusions}.
+We describe the observational data and derived surface density images in Sect.~\ref{obs}, present our multiscale method of filament extraction in Sect.~\ref{approach}, describe the results of our analysis in Sect.~\ref{results}, discuss the results in Sect.~\ref{discuss}, and summarize our work in Sect.~\ref{conclusions}.